product-os/autumndb/README.md

 ### Marker based permissions

 The roles system is complemented by another permissions system called "markers".
-Markers allow individual cards to be restricted to one or more users.
-A marker is a string that corresponds to either a user or organisation slug and they appear as an array at the top level of a card under the key `markers`.
+Markers allow individual contracts to be restricted to one or more users.
+A marker is a string that corresponds to either a user or organisation slug and they appear as an array at the top level of a contract under the key `markers`.

 ```json
 {